-The Studio module creates metadata describing application entities and relationships between them.
+The Studio module creates metadata describing domain entities and relationships between them.

-For example, the Blog application consists of the Article, Category, Comment, and others classes.
+For example, the Blog app consists of the Article, Category, Comment, and others classes.

-The created entities are in a separate store.
-Export them to metadata/app folder to load into the application.
+The created entities are located in a separate store.
+Export them to your app metadata folder to start using.

 For example, the Article class consists of the Title, Content, Date and other attributes.

-Each attribute has a specific type depending on stored data.
+Each attribute has a specific type depending on the stored data.

 For example, the Title attribute is of type String, the Content attribute is of type Text.

-Attribute types Reference and Back reference define relationship between classes.
+The Reference and Back Reference attribute types define the relationship between classes.

-The Reference type stores the link directly in the class instance.
+The Reference type keeps a link directly in an instance of the class.
 For example, a comment has a link to the article it refers to.

-The Back reference type retrieves the link data from the object of the referenced class.
+The Back Reference type retrieves the link data from the referenced class object.

-For example, comments for an article are retrieved from a back reference, because each comment stores an article ID.
-The article itself does not store any data about comments.
+For example, comments on an article are retrieved from the back reference, because each comment stores an article ID.
+Articles do not store any data about comments.

 The linking can be multiple or single.

 An article link in a comment is an example of a single link.
-A link to comments in an article is an examples of a multiple link.
+Linking to comments in an article is an example of a multiple link.

 For example, when displaying objects in a list, only selected attributes can be shown.

-The codename "list" is used to represent objects in the list.
+The codename "list" is used to represent objects in a list.

-The codename "create" is used to represent the object when it is created.
+The codename "create" is used to represent an object when it is created.

-The codename "edit" is used to represent the object when editing.
+The codename "edit" is used to represent an object when edited.

-The codename "eager" is used to represent the eager load object.
+The codename "eager" is used to represent an object when eagerly loaded.